Censorship in the United States: Political

 In 1987, an article appeared in The Scientist which alleged that the U.S. government improperly suppressed two science magazines put out by the Fusion Energy Foundation.
 The article quotes scientists Winston Bostick, who said that "the Department of Justice wants to crush the magazines before they publish information which could send quite a few officials of the department to jail," and former Department of Energy official Stephen Dean, who said that the government's actions were "a gross abuse of the legal system—a violation of due process."

 Under Florida Governor Rick Scott, the usage of the term 'climate change' was limited in state government publications.

 In May 2020 during the George Floyd protests, CNN reporter Omar Jimenez and camera crew were arrested by Minnesota State Patrol officers as Jimenez reported live on television.
 Jimenez identified himself and the crew as journalists.
 The police officers stated that the news crew did not follow orders and detained them.
 CNN released a statement saying that the arrest violated the First Amendment rights of the reporters, and calling for their immediate release.
 The crew were released later that day, after an intervention from the Governor of Minnesota, Tim Walz.

 In 2024, Facebook CEO Mark Zuckerberg claimed the Joe Biden administration had "repeatedly pressured" the company to "censor" certain content about COVID-19, including humor and satire.
 In 2025, YouTube also stated that the administration had pressured them to remove claims about COVID-19 and the 2020 United States presidential election, including misinformation, which did not explicitly violate platform rules.

-In September 2025, many people were fired in the aftermath of Charlie Kirk's assassination for making disparaging comments about Kirk and celebrating his assassination.